 The next time you have people over for an introduction to oils class serve warm mugs of this delicious and easy Spiced Apple Cider.
 I promise that you’ll have their attention.

-*NOTE: Our favorite mugs are not available at the moment.
 You could also try these mugs here.
 They’re very similar in design and just a little bit bigger.

 If you’re coming up with a menu for your fall or winter gathering, try some of these complementary recipes to serve with your Spiced Apple Cider: